shaswat25/Workflow/README.md

   - Action column can be used to edit or delete the node within the table.

-  - Table has a propert of virtualisd scroll after a certain height
+  - Table has a propert of virtualisd scroll after a certain height.

+  - Table is horizontally scrollable for better preview in of its rows.

   ## Assumptions